TotallyInformation/node-red-contrib-uibuilder/templates/esm-blank-client/README.md

 > NOTE: You can replace the contents of this README with text that describes your UI.

-This is about the simplest template you can get for uibuilder.
-It uses the ESM version of the modern client library.
+This template uses the ES Module (ESM) version of the modern client library.
 Your custom JavaScript code **MUST** be loaded as a `module` and the uibuilder client must be `import`ed in your custom code.
+It is an extended version of the default "blank" template.

 It does not use any frameworks and has no other dependencies.

 It demonstrates that you can use uibuilder purely with HTML/JavaScript and still easily build a simple, dynamic, data-driven user interface.

 All it does is start up uibuilder and will dump any msg you send to it from Node-RED into the browser tab.
-It also has buttons that let you send messages back to Node-RED.
+It also has a form and buttons that let you send messages back to Node-RED.

 ## Folders